 Where the Weber Q1400 vs Q2400 are the same

 The Weber Q1400 and Q2400 are really sturdy electric grills, built with cast aluminum lids and glass-reinforced nylon frames.
-Compared to their gas and charcoal cousins, the electric offering also has an added an aluminum heat-retention liner in the lid and base.
+Compared to their gas and charcoal cousins, the electric offering also has an added aluminum heat-retention liner in the lid and base.

 Both of the Weber electric grills have the same heating element that is 1560-watt/120 volt so you can plug it into a regular outdoor outlet.
 These grills also feature a dial-based infinite heat selector so you can choose the right temperature for the food you’re grilling.
 Not everything grills well on screaming hot.

 It’s also important to note the Weber Q-series, including the Q1400 and Q2400 electric grills are made to be used outdoors only.
-They create smoke will cooking, which is a good thing to add to your foods’ flavor.
+They create smoke while cooking, which is a good thing to add to your foods’ flavor.

-For any electric grill you buy, make sure you know if it designed for outdoors only, inside, or inside and outside usage.
+For any electric grill you buy, make sure you know if it is designed for outdoors only, inside, or inside and outside usage.
 If it creates smoke while cooking, assume it’s not meant for indoor use.

 Similarities between the Q1400 vs Q2400 models